 ONCOL 355 Treatment Planning and Dosimetry I

-Foundation of treatment calculations for 3 dimensional treatment planning and the principles of radiation dose deposition within the patient will be applied in order to develop an appropriate treatment strategy for typical tumour locations.
-The course will focus on high energy X-ray beam dose calculations.
+The foundation of radiation therapy treatment planning with the principles of radiation dose deposition within the patient, characteristics of radiation beams, and the intricacies of treatment calculations applied in order to develop an appropriate treatment strategy for typical tumor locations.
+The course covers both low and high energy X-ray, electron and Cobalt60 dose calculations for a variety of treatment techniques.
 Prerequisite: ONCOL 233, 234.

 ONCOL 356 Treatment Planning and Dosimetry II

 Concepts from ONCOL 355 are explored in more detail.
 Advanced topics in treatment planning will be covered, including 4 dimensional treatment planning, Intensity Modulated Radiation Therapy, Inverse planning, Arc therapy, and Brachytherapy planning.
 Prerequisite: ONCOL 355.

 ONCOL 424 Nutrition and Metabolism Related to Cancer

 A lecture and reading course to address nutritional issues specifically related to cancer prevention, diagnosis, treatment and recovery.
 Graduate students may not register for credit (see ONCOL 524).
 Credit will only be given for one of ONCOL 524, 424 and AFNS 524, 424.
 Prerequisite: (NUTR 301 and 302) or (NU FS 352 and 6* Biochemistry) or ONCOL 320.

 ONCOL 425 Advanced Topics in Cancer Research